Last Updated on November 18, 2022 by Audrey Scott

 - Ski hat: In case it gets cold.

 - Collapsible/rollable sun hat and sunglasses: Protects your face and eyes from that strong sun.

 What I brought with me that I didn’t use:

 A North Face thin winter shell jacket that was only used a handful of times.
 I could have easily done without it and enjoyed the extra space or weight.

-Every foot is different, meaning that there is no one “right” type of hiking shoe for the Camino.
-We met people who raved about their shoe choices on the opposite sides of the spectrum, from heavy ankle-support hiking boots to sandals.
+Every foot is different, meaning that there is no one “right” type of hiking shoe for walking the Camino.
+We met people who raved about their shoe choices on the opposite side of the spectrum, from heavy ankle-support hiking boots to sandals.
 Even if you are using hiking shoes that are well worn in, be prepared that you may experience blisters like never before in your life…as happened to Dan.